You’ve probably already seen the movie ‘300’ and have a certain image of what Sparta was like in Greek antiquity.

 The law also stipulated that every citizen would be responsible not only for his own children but also for the children of the entire city.
 In this way, everyone was responsible for their upbringing.

-In adolescence, in the phase when arrogance, arrogance, and strong desires for pleasures can very easily develop, the obligations were many.
+In adolescence, in the phase when arrogance, arrogance, and strong desires for pleasures can very easily develop, the obligations are many.
 The teenager had to become courageous in overcoming any sense of cowardice and develop respect and shame for his elders.

 The crypt has no weapons, lives in the mountains, has a field of action at night, feeds on what he finds, and embodies the warrior who can face any danger.

-We could say that the crypto was a kind of initiation, a phase of passing from the level of the teenager who has no specific obligations and rights to that of the adult hoplite that is accepted after it has been tested and has proved its value.
+We could say that crypto was a kind of initiation, a phase of passing from the level of the teenager who has no specific obligations and rights to that of the adult hoplite that is accepted after it has been tested and has proved its value.

 Then, at the age of twenty, each Spartan belonged to a group of fifteen people called ‘siskinia’ or ‘sousition’.
 Until the age of thirty, the members of the tents lived in houses and ate together.